Episode 30 – Awake

 Tag: Hey Dieter — I’m here.
 I’m sorry you got stuck.

-Layan: There was one tube in particular that I found as a boy – it led into a small cave deep underground.
-That is where I found my first cyan stone … only someone very small and skinny – well like you actually – could ever get in there.
+Layan: There was one tube in particular that I found as a boy and it led into a small cave deep underground.
+That is where I found my first cyan stone—

 Tag: If I found it — I bet I could get in there — I can get into places where no one else can!

-Jaak: I wonder if we could get in there – its a pretty small opening…
+Jaak: I wonder if we could get in there — it’s a pretty small opening…

 LAYAN WAS HERE — AGE 12 ¾